Perfect M&M Cookies:

 • Kathy's cookies are crisper, darker, deeper, flatter.
 Why?
 She bakes her cookies on bare baking sheets sprayed with cooking spray.
 Her cookies also spread more and are more fragile.

 • My cookies are chewier, blonder, lighter, rounder.
 Why?
-It's an old habit of mine, baking cookies on parchment and even though my notes specify bare baking sheets, some times I forget and reflexively bake Kathy's cookies on a baking sheet lined with parchment.
-These spread less and are less fragile, the better choice for shipping, say.
+It's an old habit of mine, baking cookies on baking sheets lined with parchment.
+Even though my notes specify bare baking sheets, some times I forget and reflexively bake Kathy's cookies on a baking sheet lined with parchment.
+These cookies spread less and are less fragile, the better choice for shipping, say.

 Perfect M&M Cookies ♥ KitchenParade.com, the classic Tollhouse cookie recipe with holiday M&Ms, crispy or chewy.